luisaveiro/localhost-sonarqube/README.md

 ```

 ## Useful Tips

+[SonarCloud](https://sonarcloud.io/) enhance your workflow with continuous code quality, SonarCloud automatically
+analyzes and decorates pull requests on GitHub, Bitbucket, Azure DevOps and GitLab on most programming languages.
+SonarCloud is free for open-source projects.

 SonarSource offers a free IDE extension called [SonarLint](https://www.sonarlint.org/) which helps you to detect and
 fix code quality issues while you write your code.
 SonarLint is a support plugin for the following IDEs.